Jul 5, 2022

 If H&M genuinely cared for the environment, it wouldn’t be creating a new range of clothing en mass every several weeks.

 Ethics also come into play when discussing greenwashing.
-Creating a sustainable brand is great, but not if it comes at the expense of human happiness or animal suffering.
+Building a sustainable brand is great, but not if it comes at the expense of human happiness or animal suffering.

 For example, Chinese manufacturers of Apple products have suicide nets around their factories so overworked staff can’t kill themselves.